What Is Plus-Minus In Hockey?

 When did the NHL start recording plus-minus?

-The NHL started recording plus-minus in the 1963 season.
+The NHL started recording plus-minus during the 1963 season.
 When the statistic was first implemented, general managers kept the information to themselves because they thought it would give their opponents an edge when preparing to play their team.
 This veil of confidentiality was lifted in 1975, and the public finally gained access to what people thought was going to be a premier statistic.
 Despite this thought, the media was immediately skeptical about plus-minus.

 Why do people think plus-minus is a bad stat?